Get-rich-quick scheme

 A get-rich-quick scheme is a plan to obtain high rates of return for a small investment.
+Most schemes create an impression that participants can obtain this high rate of return with little risk, skill, effort, or time.

 The term "get rich quick" has been used to describe shady investments since at least the early 20th century.

-Most schemes create an impression that participants can obtain this high rate of return with little risk, and with little skill, effort, or time.
 Get-rich-quick schemes often assert that wealth can be obtained by working at home.
+Get-rich-quick schemes that operate entirely on the Internet usually promote "secret formulas" to affiliate marketing and affiliate advertising.
+The scheme will usually claim that it does not require any special IT or marketing skills and will provide an unrealistic timeframe in which the individual could make hundreds of thousands, if not millions of dollars.
+Since the growth in popularity of non-fungible tokens (NFTs) in the early 2020s, skeptics have accused many NFT projects of resembling get-rich-quick schemes.
+Modern get-rich-quick schemes involve practices such as selling courses or mentorships for several niches often labelled as "side hustles", advertised on short-form platforms like TikTok or Instagram reels.

 Legal and quasi-legal get-rich-quick schemes are frequently advertised on infomercials and in magazines and newspapers.
 Illegal schemes or scams are often advertised through spam or cold calling.
 Some forms of advertising for these schemes market books or compact discs about getting rich quick rather than asking participants to invest directly in a concrete scheme.

-Online schemes

-Get-rich-quick schemes that operate entirely on the Internet usually promote "secret formulas" to affiliate marketing and affiliate advertising.
-The scheme will usually claim that it does not require any special IT or marketing skills and will provide an unrealistic timeframe in which the individual could make hundreds of thousands, if not millions of dollars.

-Lotto advice as get-rich-quick

-Richard Lustig, a seven-time lottery winner from the US, wrote a 2013 booklet explaining the methods to which he attributed his success which became a best-seller on Amazon.com.
-Finance journalist Felix Salmon characterized Lustig as "a get-rich-quick" hack.

-NFTs and cryptocurrency

-Since the growth in popularity of non-fungible tokens (NFTs) in the early 2020s, skeptics have accused many NFT projects of resembling get-rich-quick schemes.